QuantBlockchain/qc-bc-interactive/README.md

 ADMIN_API_KEY=your-key
 ```

-### Cloud Configuration
+### ☁️ Cloud Configuration

-During deployment, environment variables are injected into Lambda functions through AWS CDK configuration.
-These values remain server-side and are not exposed to the browser.
+Environment variables are injected into Lambda functions through AWS CDK during deployment.
+These values remain server-side and are never exposed to the browser.

 | Variable                   | Required | Default                | Description                        |
 | -------------------------- | -------- | ---------------------- | ---------------------------------- |